dxl495/431-2020/projects/projectA/evaluation_results.md

 ## Sharing a Video

-I plan to share just one of the video presentation, in an effort not to overwhelm you.
-When I have permission from the student involved, I will post it.
+I plan to share just one of the video presentations, in an effort not to overwhelm you, and to encourage you all to watch it.
+When I have permission from the student involved, I will post it here.

 While the presentation isn't perfect, it does show what I believe to be an excellent result within the 3 minute time limit for an individual presentation, which is focused nicely on the things I thought were most important in their analysis.
 It also made good use of technology that should be available to you all, as opposed to some of the others that used very polished editing strategies.
-I'll note that there were many solid presentations, and some that were truly excellent, besides the one that I will share.
+I'll note that there were many solid presentations, and some that were truly excellent, in addition to the one that I plan to share.

 ## Comments in the Self-Evaluations